WillHolt-SMU/Beer-Case-Study/CodeBook.md

 ![alt text][logo]*^

-# Prepared by LAST CALL CONSULTING (LCC).
+# Prepared by LAST CALL CONSULTING (LCC)
 [logo]: http://www.reyesbeveragegroup.com/Global/Logos/RBG-wheat-shield.png

 ## Beer Case Study Dataset

 * Dataset Download link: [Dataset](https://openbeerdb.com/)

-Abstract:  The BeerStudy dataset was created by merging datasets presented in source.
-This new dataset was created to answer few questions asked by fictional management team at Reyes Beverage Group.
+Abstract:  The BeerStudy dataset was created by merging a beer and brewery dataset presented in source.
+This new dataset was created to answer business questions asked by a fictional management team at Reyes Beverage Group.

 |BeerStudy  Dataset  |             |          |